500ml 4.8% ABV

 Hefe Weissbier style, a German beer classic (Hefeweizen) with an English touch.
-This genuine unfiltered craft beer is a “must try” for people unfamiliar with the style.
+This genuine unfiltered Real Ale Craft Beer is a “must try” for people unfamiliar with the style.

 HOW TO POUR A WHEAT BEER